AssassinUKG/Assassin.github.io/_posts/2020-12-14-Kali-apps-tips.md

 ### Install apps universally
 To make an application or script avilable systemwide you usually copy them to /usr/local/bin

-*Example: Say we want to get our IP address, List files and then start a python http server to server the files.
+**Example:** If we want to get our IP address, List files and then start a python http server to server the files.

 1. Make a script (or get an App you want), I've called my script: pss.py (python start server.py) Script Details:-